Fitness Model Pamela Reif Stuns In A Black Bikini And Compares Leg Hair To The Cactus Plants Surrounding Her

 The fine blond hairs on Pamela’s thighs were glistening in the sunlight, which she noted in the caption of her post.
 The model compared the dusting of fuzz to the spines on the many different varieties of cacti that she was surrounded by.

 According to the geotag that Pamela added to her post, her photos were taken during a visit to Fuerteventura, one of Spain’s Canary Islands.
 As previously reported by The Inquisitr, the model shared another stunning snapshot from her trip there earlier this month.
-She was pictured rocking a red bikini and posing on boat.
+She was pictured rocking a red bikini and posing on a boat.

-As of this writing, Pamela’s new set of swimsuit snaps has been liked over 167,000 times.
+As of this writing, Pamela’s new set of swimsuit snaps has been liked more than 167,000 times.
 Her fans have also shared hundreds of remarks in the comments section of her Instagram post.

 “But will it sting just as much,” wrote one of Pamela’s followers in response to her caption.